 The custom-made solution might be more flexible and relevant, but the wise organization will weigh the risks and benefits with any solution before making a decision.

 One final consideration in developing any production system is risk.
 Suppose a small start-up was faced with the prospect of deploying a new AI system.
 On the one hand, they could probably build the system internally from scratch.
 There are some risks associated with that approach.
 For instance, what if it breaks?
 Does the small start-up have the resources to maintain and support it?
 Another risk is new code.
-Brand new implementations are buggy, and implementation errors represent a non-trivial risk when deploying predictive models.
+Brand new implementations are buggy, and implementation errors represent a non-trivial risk when deploying models.
 The custom-made solution might be more flexible and relevant, but the wise organization will weigh the risks and benefits with any solution before making a decision.

 Common Paths to Production

-There are 4 main approaches to deploying predictive models today that any organization should consider: manual scoring, API-based, batch/distributed methods, and scoring code.
+There are 4 main approaches to deploying models today that any organization should consider: manual scoring, API-based, batch/distributed methods, and scoring code.

 1. Manual Scoring